Siege of Yorktown: Articles of capitulation

-Article IV.
-Officers are to retain their side-arms.
-Both officers and soldiers to keep their private property of every kind; and no part of their baggage or papers to be at any time subject to search or inspection.
-The baggage and papers of officers and soldiers taken during the siege to be likewise preserved for them.
+Article IV allowed British officers to retain their side-arms.
+Both officers and soldiers were allowed to keep their private property of every kind.
+No part of their baggage or papers were to be subject to search or inspection.
+The baggage and papers of officers and soldiers taken during the siege also were to preserved for them.
+This was article was conditioned on any property obviously belonging to the inhabitants of the States that was in the possession of the garrison be subject to being reclaimed.